 May Day and maypoles

 Maypoles came in many sizes.
-And there was competition among the villages to show whose maypole was tallest.
+And there was competition among the villages to show whose maypole was the tallest.
 In small towns, maypoles were usually set up for the day.
 But they were erected permanently in London and the larger towns.